Bastardly/ognaf-core/readme.md

             </style>
         `

-        // Here we append countButton directly to the shadowDom this.shadow.appendChild(this.countButton)
+        // Here we append countButton directly to the shadowRoot this.shadow.appendChild(this.countButton)
         this.countButton.innerText = this.getCountText();
         this.countButton.onclick = () => {